ruby-grape/grape/README.md

 end
 ```

-Keep in mind such declarations as `before/after/rescue_from` must be placed before `mount` in a case where they should be inherited.
+Declarations as `before/after/rescue_from` can be placed before or after `mount`.
+In any case they will be inherited.

 ```ruby
 class Twitter::API < Grape::API